First observation of the $\gamma$-ray beam production by the backward Compton scattering of reflected synchrotron radiation in the extreme ultraviolet range: Introduction

 So far, the injection of X-rays into a storage ring has been considered as a possible solution to increase $E_\gamma^{max}$ \cite{lcspre02, xcspre01, xcspre02}, but such $\gamma$-ray beam production has not been successful despite ambitious efforts \cite{xcspre03} because of difficulties in the generation of intense X-rays and their optical control.
 The method to use a free-electron laser (FEL) inside a resonator cavity, suggested in Ref.~\cite{xcspre02}, has only been realized with the incident photon energies up to $7.1$~$\mathrm{eV}$ ($\lambda = 175$~$\mathrm{nm}$) at the HI$\gamma$S facility to produce $\gamma$-ray beams in the energy range below $120$~$\mathrm{MeV}$ \cite{higs}.
 For a breakthrough to accomplish the drastic energy extension of a $\gamma$-ray beam, we focus on $92$~$\mathrm{eV}$ extreme ultraviolet (EUV) light ($\lambda = 13.5$~$\mathrm{nm}$), for which a Molybdenum-Silicon (Mo/Si) multilayer mirror has been developed to achieve a high reflectance at an incident angle of $0^\circ$ \cite{mlmirror}.
 This EUV light is available from a storage-ring undulator, and can be reflected back by the Mo/Si mirror whose refractive surface is concave to make a focus at the Compton scattering point.
 The electron energy in a storage ring must be efficiently transferred to a photon by the EUV light Compton scattering (EUVCS), as shown by the red solid line of Fig.~\ref{fig1}.
 Our method can increase $E_\gamma^{max}$ up to $80$--$90$\% for the storage ring energy of $3$~$\mathrm{GeV}$ or more.
 The total cross section of Compton scattering for $92$~$\mathrm{eV}$ photons on $\mathrm{GeV}$ electrons decreases only by a factor of $2$ to $4$ compared with the UV laser injection.
-Furthermore, it is reasonably achievable to manage all the production processes for incident EUV photons and output $\gamma$-rays at one beamline of a storage ring.
+Actually, the occurrence of a Compton scattering phenomenon using about 100 eV light has been claimed by an experiment conducted at the VEPP-2M collider in 1980s, although its purpose is limited to the polarization measurement for colliding electron and positron beams \cite{nima314-15}.
+Furthermore, our idea can reasonably achieve the management of all the production processes for incident EUV photons and output $\gamma$-rays at one beamline of a storage ring.